 - ILO Code of Practice on HIV/AIDS and the World of Work

-Note 2 - ILO, Time for Equality at Work: Global Report under the Follow-up to the ILO Declaration on Fundamental Principles and Rights at Work, Report of the Director-General, International Labour Conference, 91st Session, Geneva, 2003.
+Note 1 - ILO: Equality at work: The continuing challenge – Global Report under the Follow-up to the ILO Declaration on Fundamental Principles and Rights at Work, Geneva, 2011.

 Note 2 - See also M. Oelz, S. Olney, M. Tomei, Equal Pay – An introductory guide, ILO, Geneva, 2013.